 FAQ: Employee monitoring software

-Here are answers to common questions about employee monitoring software.
+Here are answers to common questions about remote employee monitoring software.

 What are employee monitoring tools?